JEP 433: Pattern Matching for switch (Fourth Preview)

 }

-whose type is a subtype of String
+value of obj whose type is a subtype of String.
+We

 therefore say that the type coverage of this switch label is every subtype of

-expression is not exhaustive because the type
+String.
+This pattern switch expression is not exhaustive because the type

-coverage of its switch block (all subtypes of String
+coverage of its switch block (all subtypes of String) does not include the

-type of the selector expression (Object
+type of the selector expression (Object).

 Consider this (still erroneous) example: